 Turn on your garden hose and rinse the cells properly.
-Get all the crevices and corners of the grills and pens, and then air dry for at least an hour before substituting them into the smoke eater.
+How well you clean your smoke eater filter depends partly on how effectively you’ve covered all the crevices and corners of the grills and pens.
+Once the cleaning is completed, then air dry for at least an hour before substituting them into the smoke eater.

 Pro Tip: For promising and consistent results, practice this routine for two weeks to a month when cleaning smoke eaters.